sonata-nfv/tng-communications-pilot/snmp-agent/README.md

 # SNMP agent Communication

 ## snmp-agent-communication.py
-This script will read  values from WAC and MS VNFs and stores the values in simple text files so that it can be read by scripts called by `snmpd`.
-This means that this script just read the values from the VNF, normalizes and calculate a mean of the values and stores them in files.
+This script reads values from WAC and MS VNFs and stores them in simple text files so that they can be read by scripts called by `snmpd`.
+This means that this script just reads the values from the VNF, normalizes and calculate a mean of the values and stores them.
 This is a Python 3 script not compatible with Python 2.X.

 ### Setup with Ansible